 - 1. No hemp-derived consumable CBD product intended for retail sale shall: - Be in the shape of a human, animal, fruit, cartoon character, or any other shape that is especially attractive to children as determined by DBR; - b.
 Be in the shape of a cannabis plant or leaf; - c.
-Be combined with alcohol, tobacco, and/or nicotine. - d.
+Be combined with alcohol, tobacco, and/or nicotine, and/or any other intoxicating cannabinoids. - d.
 Cause a reasonable consumer confusion as to whether the product is a trademarked product; and/or - e.
-Violate any State or Federal trademark law or Regulation.

-Advertising and Marketing

-- No advertising and marketing of hemp, hemp derivatives or hemp-derived consumable CBD products shall without prior written approval of the U.S. Food and Drug Administration ("FDA"), be marketed for, or make claims regarding the use or benefit in diagnosis, cure, mitigation, treatment, or prevention of diseases, or any other therapeutic, dietary or medical benefits or claims. - 2.
+Violate any state or federal trademark law or regulation. - JI.
+Advertising and Marketing. - No advertising and marketing of hemp, hemp derivatives or hemp-derived consumable CBD products shall without prior written approval of the U.S. Food and Drug Administration ("FDA"), be marketed for, or make claims regarding the use or benefit in diagnosis, cure, mitigation, treatment, or prevention of diseases, or any other therapeutic, dietary or medical benefits or claims. - 2.
 No advertising and marketing of hemp, hemp derivatives or hemp-derived consumable CBD products shall contain any content that can reasonably be considered to target individuals under the age of twenty-one (21) years, including but not limited to images of persons under twenty-one (21) years of age, cartoons, toys or similar images and items typically marketed towards persons under twenty-one (21) years of age or references to products that are commonly associated with persons under twenty-one (21) years of age or marketed to persons under twenty-one (21) years of age.

-- 3. No licensee shall advertise in any way which may lead a consumer to believe that the licensee is using marijuana or engaged in an activity which is illegal under State law. - 4.
+- 3. No licensee shall advertise in any way which may lead a consumer to believe that the licensee is using marijuana or engaged in an activity which is illegal under state law. - 4.
 No advertising and marketing of hemp, hemp derivatives or hemp-derived consumable CBD products shall display images or representations of cannabis plants, cannabis or cannabis products.

-J. Retail Sales
+KJ.
+Retail Sales

 - 1. A retail licensee shall only allow persons twenty-one (21) years of age or older to purchase hemp-derived consumable CBD products, in accordance with R.I.
 Gen. Laws § 2-26-3(9). - 2.
 Pursuant to DBR's authority under R.I.
-Gen. Laws § 2-26-6(b), a retail licensee must verify that every purchaser of a hemp-derived consumable CBD product is compliant with § 1.11(J)(1) of this Part by a review of the intended purchaser's government-issued identification. - A retail licensee shall place all hemp-derived consumable CBD products in a location separate from all other products sold by that retail licensee and that location must be prominently identified as containing hemp-derived consumable CBD products.
+Gen. Laws § 2-26-6(b), a retail licensee must verify that every purchaser of a hemp-derived consumable CBD product is compliant with § 1.11(KJ)(1) of this Part by a review of the intended purchaser's government-issued identification. - 3.
+A retail licensee shall place and/or store all hemp-derived consumable CBD products in a location separate from all other products sold by that retail licensee and that location must be prominently identified as containing hemp-derived consumable CBD products.
 DBR may, in its discretion approve alternative placement. - 4.
-A retail licensee shall not give away free samples of hemp, hemp derivatives or hemp-derived consumable CBD products to any consumers. - 5.
-A retail licensee shall not offer for sale any CBD product intended to be used for aerosolization or vaporization.
+A variance is required for a retail license to conduct retail activities outside of the licensed premises. - A retail licensee shall not give away free samples of hemp, hemp derivatives or hemp-derived consumable CBD products to any consumers.

-K. Pesticide Use and Record-Keeping
+LK.
+Pesticide Use and Record-Keeping